ShnitzelKiller/Gaussian-Mixture-EM/README.md

 # Overview

   This is an implementation of the expectation maximization (EM) algorithm for maximum-likelihood estimation of Gaussian mixture model parameter estimation.
 It supports data of arbitrary dimensions, and avoids numerical errors in the presence of thin subspaces or degenerate data by clamping the eigenvalues of the covariance matrices via a user-defined threshold.
-It is based on the Eigen linear algebra library.
+It depends on the Eigen linear algebra library.

 ## Example Usage
+To use this code, just include the source files in `gmm/` in your project, and `#include "GaussianMixture.h"`.

 The below snippet initializes a Gaussian mixture model with 3 components in 2 dimensions, with a minimum component variance of 0.01, then optimizes the parameters for 50 random observations and reports the likelihood of a new observation given the learned model.
 ```c++
 GaussianMixture gmm(3, 2, 0.01);